-The use of conflict minerals, strategic materials and illegal timber that can be associated with severe human rights violation and environmental destruction is unacceptable within the supply chain under any circumstance.
-In this regard, Supplier shall develop a policy to ensure compliance with all applicable laws and regulations.
+In supply chain of Samsung, Suppliers, at any rate, shall not use minerals (such as tantalum, tungsten, tin, gold, cobalt, etc.) and illegally timbered raw materials from any area, where it can cause serious human rights abuses and environmental destruction in the international community.
+In addition, the exported materials in Samsung products to countries such as North Korea, Iran, Syria, Sudan, and Cuba, where weapons of mass destruction, conventional weapons, and missiles are likely to be manufactured, shall comply with the standards required by the international community, too.
+In this regard, Supplier shall develop a policy to ensure compliance with all relevant laws and regulations.
 Furthermore, Suppliers shall exercise due diligence on the source and chain of custody of these materials and make their due diligence measures available to Samsung upon Samsung's request.